-If you have automatically qualified for Extra Help, you’ll receive a purple letter in the mail from Medicare.
+If you qualify for Extra Help, you’ll receive a purple letter in the mail from Medicare about your Extra Help.
 It’s important to keep this letter for your records.
 If you receive this letter, you don’t need to apply for Extra Help.

 Applying for Extra Help

-If you didn’t automatically qualify for Extra Help, you can apply at any time.
+If you don’t automatically qualify for Extra Help, you can apply at any time.
 You’ll need to complete Social Security’s application for the Medicare Extra Help program in one of the following ways.

 - By Phone: call Social Security at 1-800-772-1213 (TTY users call 1-800-325-0778)